draios/sysdig-gcscc-connector/README.md

 In order to execute this script, you will need the $ORG_ID and the $PROJECT_ID environment variables.
 You can get this values directly form Google Cloud Console.

+And finally, this will create a file called **controlcenter-sa.json** in your filesystem (if you are using the settings provided sourceable file).

 ### Creating a Security Source on Google Cloud Security Center

 Once we have the service account, we can go to this step.
 In the new version of